Ivonnor1975/SocialMe/README.md

   * [test](#test)

 ## Installation
-This application uses Node.js packages, express, mongoDb and ate-fns.
+This application uses Node.js packages, Express.js for routing, a MongoDB database, and the Mongoose ODM.
+In addition to using the Express.js, it uses date-fns to format timestamps.

 To install necessary dependecies, run the following commands:

+Install MongoDB on local machine.
-Clone the Repository , and install mongoDb on your local machine.
+Clone the Repository

 Run node server.js to create the server and be able to access in local host port.